BobHasNoSoul/JFTool/README.md

 Note: you may be able to modify these without stopping jellyfin server but i would reccomend for sanitys sake when modifying any files you stop the server, make the edits, then start it again.

+# Disclaimer
+The tool will replace the existing files for logos in your install... so if you want to get them back you will need to grab them from either another install or back them up before running these are located at /var/lib/jellyfin/bin/jellyfin-web/ sometimes located in assets or themes.. depending on version.

 # Pictures
 Replace the stock logos on entire interface